digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/tooljet_database.md

 If you intent to make changes in the above configuration.
 Please refer [PostgREST configuration docs](https://postgrest.org/en/stable/configuration.html#environment-variables).

 :::tip
-When this feature is enabled, the database name provided for `TOOLJET_DB` will be utilized to create a new database during server boot process in all of our production deploy setups.
+When this feature is enabled, the database name provided for `JUMPSTART_DB` will be utilized to create a new database during server boot process in all of our production deploy setups.
-Incase you want to trigger it manually, use the command `npm run db:create` on ToolJet server.
+Incase you want to trigger it manually, use the command `npm run db:create` on JumpStart server.
 :::

 </div>